JoshuaCS/JoshuaCS/README.md

   <br><br>

-Want to work with me?
+Want to work with me and help take your team or startup to the next level?
 I'm always open to opportunities.
 Send me an email: joshuabrooks140@gmail.com